Academic Catalog

 Tri-Alpha is the National Honor Society for first-generation college students.
 Established at Glen Oaks in 2022, Tri-Alpha was founded in 2018.
 Students who have earned 30 credit hours towards an associate degree, achieved an overall GPA of 3.2 on a 4.0 scale, and are first-generation college students (neither of the student’s parents, step-parents or legal guardians have completed a bachelor's degree) qualify to join the honor society.

 Phi Theta Kappa is the International Honor Society for two-year community college students.
 The Alpha Delta Omega chapter is chartered at Glen Oaks Community College.
-Hallmarks for the society are scholarship, leadership and service.
-Students who maintain a 3.5 GPA, have completed 12 credit hours over the 100 level and are enrolled in at least 3 credit hours for the semester are invited to become members.
-Members can reach the Five Star level of the membership through active participation in the society.
+The society's hallmarks are scholarship, leadership, and service.
+Students who maintain a 3.5 GPA, have completed 12 credit hours over the 100 level, and are enrolled in at least 3 credit hours for the semester are invited to become members.

 Epsilon Pi Tau